 Daily, apply a drop of spray gun lubricant at trigger stud (40).
 The shank of fluid needle (24) where it enters packing nut (36) should also be oiled.
 Fluid needle packing (34) should be lubricated periodically.
 Make sure spray head (9) and air cap retaining ring (1) threads are clean and free of foreign matter.
-Before assembling air cap retaining ring to spray head, clean the threads thoroughly, then add two drops of spray gun

-(25) and air valve spring (21) should be coated with a very light grease, making sure that any excess grease will not clog the air passages.
+Before assembling air cap retaining ring to spray head, clean the threads lubricant to threads.
+Fluid needle spring (25) and air valve spring (21) should be coated with a very light grease, making sure that any excess grease will not clog the air passages.